proseltd/Telepathy-Community/README.md

 Looks up a specified user ID.
 This will only work if your account has "encountered" the user before (for example, after archiving a group).

 ```
-$ telepathy -u 0123456789
+$ telepathy -t 0123456789 -u
 ```

 - **'--location', '-l' [COORDINATES]**

 Finds users near to specified coordinates.
 Input should be longitude followed by latitude, seperated by a comma.
+This feature only works if your Telegram account has a profile image which is set to publicly viewable.

 ```
-$ telepathy -l 51.5032973,-0.1217424
+$ telepathy -t 51.5032973,-0.1217424 -l
 ```

 - **'--alt', '-a'**